alan-turing-institute/REG-handbook/content/docs/technical_practices/software_dev_best_practice.md

     second command or few.

-- Each new issue should be developed on a short-lived feature branch split from “master”.
-These branches ideally only live around 0.5-2 days before being merged back into master.
-Merge process should be: merge master into feature branch and resolve any conflicts.
+- Each new issue should be developed on a short-lived feature branch split from “main”.
+These branches ideally only live around 0.5-2 days before being merged back into main.
+Merge process should be: merge main into feature branch and resolve any conflicts.
 Push latest feature branch to Github.
-Open PR to merge into master after review + continuous integration (CI) tests.
+Open PR to merge into main after review + continuous integration (CI) tests.

 - Code should be committed regularly in small chunks.
 You should generally be committing multiple times per day.
-Commits on feature branches can have broken functionality or tests, but all merges into master should only occur at commits where the code is correct and has passing tests.
+Commits on feature branches can have broken functionality or tests, but all merges into main should only occur at commits where the code is correct and has passing tests.

 - All code commits should be accompanied by tests verifying it behaves as